-Dr Mohlopheni Marakalala, senior lecturer in UCT’s Division of Immunology and an associate member of the Institute for Infectious Disease and Molecular Medicine (IDM), has been awarded a Wellcome Trust Intermediate Fellowship in Public Health and Tropical Medicine.
+Dr Mohlopheni Marakalala, senior lecturer in UCT’s Division of Immunology and an associate member of the Institute of Infectious Disease and Molecular Medicine (IDM), has been awarded a Wellcome Trust Intermediate Fellowship in Public Health and Tropical Medicine.

 The Wellcome Trust Intermediate programme helps mid-career researchers from low- and middle-income countries to establish independent research programmes in their countries.
 The programme strives to support research that will improve public health and tropical medicine at a local, national and global level.